apXtri — Build, Host & Decentralize

 - Sudo-enabled user

-- Public domain name (for production)
+- Public domain name (for production) that reach the IP server

 Step 1: Create Sudo User (if needed)